NetApp-openstack-dev/openstack-docs/source/operations/section_cdot-ops.rst

 ONTAP operating in 7-Mode system, and openstack1@cDOT represents the backend representing the clustered Data ONTAP system.
 Volumes can be migrated individually to the new backend, through the use of the cinder migrate CLI command.
-For example, consider a Cidner volume with ID 781501e1-af79-4d3e-be90-f332a5841f5e on the openstack1@7mode storage backend.
+For example, consider a Cinder volume with ID 781501e1-af79-4d3e-be90-f332a5841f5e on the openstack1@7mode storage backend.
 In order to migrate it to the openstack1@cDOT backend, please execute::